 Buyers remorse – what an icky feeling!
-How not to regret a purchase (prevention is key!), plus how to deal with buyer's remorse once you have it.
+How to use buyer’s remorse law to your advantage, plus how to overcome buyer’s remorse.

-I like to live my life with no regrets—I am a true believer that every moment, both good and bad, has been integral to getting me to where I am today, which is a good place.
+I like to live my life with no regrets — I’m a true believer that every moment, both good and bad, has been instrumental in getting me to where I am today (which is a good place).

-But I have found myself from time to time feeling bouts of Downton Abbey-style anguish over a purchase I made.
+But even I have found myself feeling bouts of Downton Abbey-style anguish over a purchase I’ve made.

 What is Buyer’s Remorse?